 A few weeks ago, we dove into the great location-sharing debate.
-Negative perception is the common theme, but in further examining why location data is shared and what’s done with it, the bottom line is intended to benefit both businesses and consumers while reducing mass-marketing noise.
+Negative perception is the common theme.
+We take a deeper dive into how location data benefits both businesses and consumers while reducing mass-marketing noise so you know what you’re sharing and why.

-But now it’s getting even more controversial – security researchers say that iPhones are “quietly sharing the location data of tens of millions of mobile devices” with third-party data companies that in turn, monetize that data.
+The topic of location sharing is getting more controversial – security researchers say that iPhones are “quietly sharing the location data of tens of millions of mobile devices” with third-party data companies that in turn, monetize that data.
 This sounds invasive.

 Recent articles suggest that this data is not being used in the way that apps are telling their users it is.
-The privacy sharing option is easily glossed over with the perceived double-edge sword – seemingly if you don’t agree to terms, you can’t use the app.
-Some companies are losing credibility as they’re being perceived as legally unaccountable for their claims/practices and self-regulation.
+The privacy sharing option is easily glossed over with the perceived double-edge sword.
+For example, if you don’t agree to terms, you can’t use the app.
+Companies lose credibility if they seem legally unaccountable for their claims/practices and self-regulation.
 If negative consumer repercussions did occur as a result of this data sharing, they were not explicitly mentioned.
 Some noted “problems” seen as a result of this user data debate include:

 - Data firms, agencies and/or brands pay app developers to collect this data and grow their databases.